AMA Indigenous Medical Scholarship Overview and Conditions

 - formal proof of full-time enrolment in a medical degree for the subsequent academic year.

-The documents listed above must be official university documents such as an academic transcript or a letter from the relevant university.
+The documents listed above must be official university documents such as an academic transcript or a letter of endorsement from the relevant university.

 Recipients must notify the AMA, in writing, of any intention to defer study.